perfsonar/docs/release_candidates/4.0rc3/_sources/install_debian.txt

 Installation on Debian
 **********************

 perfSONAR combines various sets of measurement tools and services.
-For perfSONAR 4.0 we provide the whole perfSONAR toolkit as Debian packages for four different architectures.
+For perfSONAR 4.0 we provide the whole perfSONAR toolkit as Debian packages for five different architectures.
 This should enable you to deploy a full perfSONAR node on one of the following distributions:

 * Debian 7 Wheezy
 * Debian 8 Jessie